So we made a thing

 No clue.
 Absolutely no clue what was going on here.
 I'm just diggin' the fact that I've got friends who trust me and are basically up to make stuff no matter what.

 Normally I'll put solid time and effort into prepping for a shoot.
-This project was more or less thrown together during my 45 minute subway commute from Washington Heights to her place in the Lower East Side of Manhattan.
-There was no scout ahead of time; Not even a decent concept.
+This project was more or less thrown together during my 45-minute subway commute from Washington Heights to her apartment on the Lower East Side.
+There was no scout ahead of time; not even a decent concept.
 Just me plowing through her Instagram account and listening to a TON of Logic's "The Incredible True Story" album.

 A few months ago she had posted a short clip of herself prepping for something and accidentally – and absolutely – struck gold.
 She's got a great sense of humor and doesn't seem to take herself very seriously.
 She's also got great eyes and facial expressions which absolutely deliver on camera.